 To alleviate these difficulties I offer a comprehensive, four-step approach to critical reading as well as suggestions for assignments, in-class discussions, and ways to help students better relate to social science articles.

 This approach includes three layers of reading as well as a “response” component.
-Good readers will reread a piece several times until they are satisfied they know it inside and out.
-It is recommended that you read a text three times to make as much meaning as you can.
+Good readers will reread a piece several times until they are satisfied that they know it inside and out.
+It is recommended that you read a text three times to elicit as much meaning as you can.

 First Reading: Previewing

 The first time you read a text, skim it quickly for its main ideas.
 Pay attention to the introduction, the opening sentences of paragraphs, and section headings, if there are any.
 Previewing the text in this way gets you off to a good start when you have to read critically.

 Second Reading: Annotating and Analyzing